Tyger (heraldry): History

 As real tigers were unknown to early British heraldists, depictions of this creature were drawn from artists' ideas of this creature that they knew only through secondhand accounts.
 Consequently, although it originated as an attempt to depict a real creature, the heraldic tyger eventually became highly distinct from the original animal.
-When real tigers became better known to Europeans, notably through the colonization of India, they began to be depicted in heraldry alongside the traditional heraldic tyger.
+Real tigers began to appear in British heraldry, although only sporadically, in the eighteenth century as a result of the colonization of India within the British Empire.